-- Safe storage of the water to prevent bacterial growth, CIBSE58 suggest that rainwater can be stored safely for between 10 and 20 days, or longer with treatment - Reliance on power supply for pumping - A back up of supply of mains water with back flow prevention for when water levels are low - Water Regulations Advisory Scheme (WRAS) compliant labelling of non-potable water pipes

-Rainwater collection is more variable than grey water, in terms of both quality and volume of the water collected which can present problems for understanding the level of filtration and treatment required.
+- Safe storage of the water to prevent bacterial growth, CIBSE63 suggest that rainwater can be stored safely for between 10 and 20 days, or longer with treatment - Reliance on power supply for pumping - A back up of supply of mains water with back flow prevention for when water levels are low - Water Regulations Advisory Scheme (WRAS) compliant labelling of non-potable water pipes volume of the water collected which can present problems for understanding the level of filtration and treatment required.
 Therefore, developers will need to undertake a site assessment prior to design of a more complex water collection system.